xiaomo728/edx-platform/docs/decisions/0010-limit-modulestore-use-in-lms.rst

 LMS Process
 ^^^^^^^^^^^

-In the LMS process, your feature should be completely free of Modulestore dependencies.
-In fact, your app should be *entirely* free of Modulestore dependencies.
-All of that code is in the Studio section described above.
+In the LMS process, your feature should not use the Modulestore at all.
+Your LMS app's code should be entirely free of Modulestore dependencies.
+All of the Modulestore-facing code described above should live in the ``./cms/`` source tree and run in the Studio process.
 By the time your LMS request is happening, your app is only looking at its own data models, or one of the performant Modulestore-alternative APIs.

 You should not allow the LMS process to overwrite models written to by the